grongierisc/iris-r-gateway-template/README.md

 - Test.Data

-The R container have an script for demonstration purpose.
+The R container also has access to the `r/` folder, and in it is the following script:

 - test.R

 ```R
 getMode <- function(x) {